Is Iso Whey Zero a good protein?

 Is it a bad supplement?
 Do not.

-It is most likely a quality protein that is quite acceptable, but when presented as a high quality Isolated Whey, it is not up to the competition of Isogreat or Iso: Pro, although the price is quite similar.
+It is most likely a quality protein that is quite acceptable, but as it presents itself as a high quality Isolated Whey, it is not up to the level of competition from Isogreat or Iso: Pro, although the price is quite similar.